sayanarijit/viper/docs/extending_cli.rst

 Why and How
 ^^^^^^^^^^^

-The viper CLI can be easily extended to include your own custom subcommands using the :py:mod:`viper.projects` module.
+The viper CLI can easily be extended to include custom subcommands using the :py:mod:`viper.project` module.

 To do this, you have to create a file named ``viperfile.py`` in the root of your workspace.
-This file will contain the definition(s) of one of multiple projects.
+This file will contain the definition(s) of one or multiple projects.
 A project works like a namespace for all the custom subcommands under it.